Star Wars land: Everything we know about Galaxy's Edge

 Disney may also be working on technology to create the illusion of blaster fire traveling through the air, and holograms that float by bouncing images off reflective surfaces.

-For now, we'll have to use our imaginations until it opens next summer.
+For now, we'll have to use our imaginations until it opens this summer.

 Originally published on July 6, 2018.